ChrisPritchard/GrislyGrotto/readme.md

 __Release Post:__ TBD

-__Frontend:__ Golang with SQLite extension and golang html templates.
+__Technology:__ Go

+Also uses the following Go packages (outside of built-in go packages): [mattn/go-sqlite3](https://github.com/mattn/go-sqlite3) and [yuin/goldmark](https://github.com/yuin/goldmark) for markdown.

 __Data Store:__ SQLite

-__Dev Tool(s):__
+__Dev Tool(s):__ VS Code

+VS Code was used in three different ways:

-- VS Code via Remote WSL (Windows 10 onto Ubuntu 18.04 WSL)
+- via Remote WSL (Windows 10 onto Ubuntu 18.04 WSL)
-- VS Code on OSX
+- on OSX
-- VS Code to local windows with mingw-x64 for cGo
+- on Windows 10 directly with mingw-x64 for cGo

 The Go connection to SQlite was the biggest barrier, as it requires CGO, which requires GCC in path.
 Fine on linux/osx, harder on windows.
 Ultimately [tdm-gcc](http://tdm-gcc.tdragon.net/) was the easiest way to install this, and I recommend it.
 WSL2 remote worked great too, except that debugging didn't work (not as bad as it sounds for most of the development work).